fritz007x/Multilingual-Chatbot-for-Customer-Service/README.md

 This is a chatbot for customer service in mobile telecommunication.
+The chatbot was developed using the RASA library.